 To achieve this goal, it is required that Dr. Solomon reshapes and reconstructs the framework that supports the cartilage and bone.

 Revision Rhinoplasty can be necessary in cases where the original surgery was unable to achieve the ideal results.
 Problems with primary surgery can be a result of poor planning, inadequate communication between the surgeon and patient, or technical issues with the surgery or healing.
-Some problems that can occur from primary rhinoplasty Surgery include polybeak deformity, pinched nasal tip, retracted nostrils- hanging collumella, inverted V deformity, and open roof deformity.
+Some problems that can occur from Primary Rhinoplasty Surgery include polybeak deformity, pinched nasal tip, retracted nostrils, hanging collumella, inverted V deformity, or open roof deformity.

-Polybeak deformity refers to a deformity resulting from rhinoplasty surgery where the bridge of the nose becomes shaped like a bird’s beak.
-Typically this results if too much nasal bone is removed and/or not enough cartilage on the bridge is removed.
+Polybeak deformity refers to a deformity resulting from Rhinoplasty Surgery where the bridge of the nose becomes shaped like a bird’s beak.
+Typically, this results if too much nasal bone is removed and/or not enough cartilage on the bridge is removed.
 This deformity can also result in patients with thick nasal skin where the area above the tip develops fullness.
-Polybeak deformity can generally be improved by the following procedures; removing more scar tissue or cartilage from the supratip region of the nose, adding tissue to over resected nasal bones, and improving nasal tip projection.
-Each revision rhinoplasty case must be assessed individually.
+Polybeak deformity can generally be improved by removing more scar tissue or cartilage from the supratip region of the nose, adding tissue to over resected nasal bones, and improving nasal tip projection.
+Each Revision Rhinoplasty case must be assessed individually.

 Pinched nasal tip refers to an unnaturally narrow nasal tip after rhinoplasty surgery.